- 1 in 8 women born today will be diagnosed with breast cancer in her lifetime. In the U.S. today, there are 2.9 million breast cancer survivors.

-- Annually, approximately 232,000 new cases of breast cancer will be diagnosed among women in the United States and almost 40,000 women will die.
+- Annually, approximately 232,000 new cases of breast cancer will be diagnosed among women in the United States and more than 40,000 women will die.

 - Men get breast cancer, too.
 Annually, an estimated 2,350 men in the U.S. will be diagnosed and more than 400 will die of breast cancer.

 - Annually, it is estimated that almost 6,100 new cases of breast cancer will be diagnosed among women in Virginia and that nearly 1,100 will die of the disease.